MaxWMacaluso/Monosic/README.md

 ### Signin/Signup

-If you have an account alread, simply login in the upper right hand corner of the webpage to start.<br />
+If you have an account alread, simply login in the upper right hand corner of the webpage to start.<br/>
-Or you can register a new account by click on sign up.
+Or you can register a new account by clicking on sign up.

 ### Link Other Music Platforms

-By clicking the buttons on the upper right corner, you will be taking to the other music platforms login page.<br />
+By clicking the buttons in the upper right corner, you will be taken to the corresponding music platform's login page.<br/>
-After you login, you will be taking back to Monosic, and music playlists will be be automatically shown on music page.
+After you login, you will be taken back to Monosic, and your current music playlists will be be automatically displayed in the music page.

 ### Transfer Music

-Move your mouse to the playlist you want to transfer, and click the button on the right side, then you done.<br />
+First move your mouse to the playlist you want to transfer, then click the button on the right side, and then you're done.<br/>
-Muiscs on the playlists will go to the other application.<br />
+Songs on the playlists will then transfer to the other music service.<br/>
-Some music may not transfer successfully due to the copyright issue.<br />
+Some titles may not transfer successfully due to copyright issues.<br/>

 ## Built With

-* [Visual Studio Code] - The frontend used
+* [Visual Studio Code] - Front End
-* [Express JS] - Integration Layer used
+* [Express JS] - Integration Layer
-* [PostgreSQL] - Used to keep user data.
+* [PostgreSQL] - Database

 ## Authors
-* **Max Macaluso** - *Frontend*
+* **Max Macaluso** - *Front end*
-* **Jiahao Wang** - *Frontend*
+* **Jiahao Wang** - *Front end*
 * **Peter Martin** - *Integration Layer*
 * **Robert Sarno** - *Integration Layer*
-* **Zongyi Huang** - *Backedn*
+* **Zongyi Huang** - *Back end*
-* **Keyu Wu** - *Backend*
+* **Keyu Wu** - *Back end*

 ```
 The final interpretation of Monosic is owned by the Group.